decentraland/rca/incidents/incident-6.md

 ## Why did it happen?

-The Collectins Graph was 10 minutes away from the latest block, causing the Profiles update validations to fail as the Catalyst nodes query the las block with a 5 minutes time window.
+The Collectins Graph was more than 10 minutes away from the latest block, causing the Profiles update validations to fail as the Catalyst nodes query the las block with a 5 minutes time window.

 ## Issue Timeline